Total robustness in Bayesian Nonlinear Regression: Methodology

-In general, the conditional distribution of \( X_i \) given \( (w_i, y_i) \) is not available in closed form due to the nonlinear structure of the outcome model \( g(\theta, X) \).
+In general, the conditional distribution of \( X_i \) given \( (w_i, y_i) \) is not available in closed form due to the nonlinear structure of the outcome model \( g(X,\theta) \).
 We therefore run Markov chain Monte Carlo (MCMC) schemes that target the joint posterior in \eqref{stationary-dist}.
-The DP update requires \emph{independent} draws from the posterior–predictive kernel
+The DP update requires \emph{independent} draws from the posterior-predictive kernel